Living in Stevenage

 Overview

 Hertfordshire new town with fast King's Cross trains, tech sector, and green spaces.
-Located in East, Stevenage has a population of approximately 88,720 residents, making it a mid-sized commuter town by UK standards.
+Located in East, Stevenage has a population of approximately 88,720 residents, making it a mid-sized parish by UK standards.
 The primary postcode area is SG1.

 Key facts about Stevenage